 Updating Google Analytics Profile

-To Update the view, click on domain View settings followed by click on HttPs:// under Website’s URL section.
+To Update the view, click on domain View settings followed by clicking on https:// under the Website’s URL section.

 Facebook App

-A list of apps will appear, click on particular app > Settings (left-hand side of web page), update all the Site URL with the new HTTPS version and click on save settings.
+A list of apps will appear, click on a particular app > Settings (left-hand side of the web page), update all the Site URLs with the new HTTPS version, and click on Save settings.

 It is also possible that you have already linked your website with YouTube and running your own channel.
 If yes, you need to re-link your website with your new HTTPS version after migrating from HTTP to HTTPS with YouTube.
-Or else, your visitors will get an error message stated: “the link is invalid.”
+Or else, your visitors will get an error message stating: “The link is invalid.”

-To make changes, you need to open your YouTube channel dashboard, then click on channels > Advanced.
-Then in the associated Website section, change your website’s link from HTTP to HTTPS and click on Add button.
+To make changes, you need to open your YouTube channel dashboard, and then click on Channels> Advanced.
+Then in the associated Website section, change your website’s link from HTTP to HTTPS and click on the Add button.

-After adding the new URL on your YouTube channel, you need to validate in the google search console by clicking into your messages for that site and clicking on approval.
+After adding the new URL to your YouTube channel, you need to validate it in the Google search console by clicking into your messages for that site and clicking on approval.

 Some additional points to be Noted or Remember